Port Lions, Alaska

 Port Lions (Masiqsirraq in Alutiiq) is a city located on Kodiak Island in the Kodiak Island Borough of the U.S. state of Alaska.
-As of the 2010 census, the population of the city was 194, down from 256 in 2000.
+As of the 2020 census, Port Lions had a population of 170.

-Port Lions was built to house the inhabitants of Ag'waneq from the neighboring island of Afognak and Port Wakefield from Raspberry Island, after their villages were destroyed by the Good Friday earthquake in 1964.
+Port Lions is the headquarters of the Native Village of Port Lions, a federally recognized Alaska Native tribe.
+The community was built to house the inhabitants of Ag'waneq from the neighboring island of Afognak and Port Wakefield from Raspberry Island, after their villages were destroyed by the Good Friday earthquake in 1964.
 Port Lions was built with help from the United States government and the Lions Club.
 It was named in honor of the club.

 Geography

 Port Lions is located at (57.868070, -152.880047).

 According to the United States Census Bureau, the city has a total area of 10.1 sqmi, of which, 6.3 sqmi of it is land and 3.7 sqmi of it (36.98%) is water.

 Demographics

 Port Lions first appeared on the 1970 U.S. Census, having previously incorporated in 1966.